Admissions at First Bridge Education

 Why Choose First Bridge?

-First Bridge Education is an independent specialist nursery and school in Chelsea, London for children aged 2 to 9 with suspected or diagnosed autism or other special educational needs (SEN).
+First Bridge Education is an independent specialist school in Chelsea, London for children aged 2 to 9 with suspected or diagnosed autism or other special educational needs (SEN).

 Our unique approach integrates evidence-based Applied Behaviour Analysis therapy with the Early Years Foundation Stage (EYFS) and National Curriculum, creating a nurturing, structured environment where children can thrive.